You can participate in an academic mobility if you are taking any of the degrees offered by FIB and you meet the

-To do the place assignment, requesting students will be ranked taking into account the mean grade, the alpha performance parameter of the last two semesters and the number of credits pending to end the studies.
+To do the place assignment, requesting students will be ranked taking into account the mean grade and the alpha performance parameter of the last two semesters.
 Mobility places will be assigned in this order according to the preferences stated in your petition and depending on the place availability.

 The resolution will be communicated via e-mail.

 Once you get assigned the mobility place, you will have to accept it through the e-Secretaria (obviously only if you have requested it through the e-Secretaria).
 Failure to accept before the deadline will imply the resignation of the mobility place.

 Check the website of the host university, find the Exchange or Incoming Students sections and prepare all the required documentation for the academic exchange.
 If you do not find it, get in touch with the International Relations Area of the destination university and ask what you have to do.

 Fill in the application form of the destination university.
 You have to send it in before a deadline, which is different for every university.